 - Control access to the site through secure gates/access points

-Who is responsible for a construction site hoarding?
+Who is responsible for the hoarding?

-As site hoardings are what’s known as ‘temporary works’ (they only last for the duration of construction), contractors often choose to employ a Temporary Works Coordinator (TWC) to oversee their implementation.
+As hoardings are what’s known as ‘temporary works’ (they only last for the duration of construction), contractors often choose to employ a Temporary Works Coordinator (TWC) to oversee their implementation.
 A TWC oversees and takes responsibility for all of the temporary structures and works (such as scaffolds) on the site.

 Employing someone in this role is recommended in the British Standard 5975 (the recognised code of practice for temporary works procedures), as a qualified TWC can help you avoid mistakes or get things wrong, that could lead to safety hazards if left unaddressed.

-A site hoarding needs to be in place before any construction can start.
+A hoarding needs to be in place before any construction can start.
 During the risk assessment phase, the principal contractor will need to determine and outline the perimeter of the site, and work out what kind of hoarding (size, strength etc) and layout will be necessary.
 Once approval has been granted, the hoarding can be built and then construction can begin.